-Presidential sessions are proposed through the online proposal process, and will be selected by the AECT President-Elect, Brad Hokanson.
-These limited sessions will be selected based on their strong alignment with the conference theme, their importance to the work and interests of the AECT membership, and their value to multiple constituencies within AECT.
+Presidential sessions are proposed through the online proposal process, and will be selected by the AECT President-Elect, Dr. Eugene Kowch.
+These limited sessions will be selected based on their strong alignment with the conference theme, their importance to the field and to their value for audiences from around the world.
 Presidential session proposals are submitted directly to the President-elect (Dr. Eugene Kowch).
 Some may be recommended to the President-elect by Division/Affiliate leaders from among the 1200 proposals reviewed.
 Proposals should contain all the elements expected in concurrent session proposals.
-Presidential sessions may be 60 or 90 minutes long, videotaped for online OER distribution and recommended to AECT journals and publications by the President-Elect (Dr. Kowch).
+Presidential sessions may be: 60 or 90 minutes long, videotaped for online OER distribution and recommended to AECT journals and publications by the President-Elect (Dr. Kowch).